Do I Have to Pass My Theory Test Before Learning to Drive?

 As a learner driver, you must always be accompanied by a qualified supervisor and follow the guidelines set by the DVSA (Driver and Vehicle Standards Agency).
 Additionally, you need to make sure your car is appropriately insured and displays L-plates on both the front and rear bumper.
 This ensures that other road users are aware that you are a learner driver, which can lead to more patience and understanding from other drivers.
 Moreover, adhering to these requirements helps prevent legal issues and enhances your safety and the safety of those around you.

-Is seated in the front passenger seat |
+-Is seated in the front passenger seat

-Is over 21 years of age |
+-Is over 21 years of age

-Is qualified to drive the type of vehicle you are learning in e.g they must have a manual car licence if they’re supervising you in a manual car |
+-Is qualified to drive the type of vehicle you are learning in e.g they must have a manual car licence if -they’re supervising you in a manual car

-Has held a full driving licence for 3 years (from the UK, EU, Switzerland, Norway, Iceland or Liechtenstein) |
+-Has held a full driving licence for 3 years (from the UK, EU, Switzerland, Norway, Iceland or Liechtenstein)

-Driving without the right supervision or licence can result in an unlimited fine up to 8 penalty points on your provisional licence.
+Driving without the right supervision or licence can result in an unlimited fine and up to 8 penalty points on your provisional licence.
 Always ensure that your car is correctly insured and displays L-plates on the front and back of the car to alert other road users that the driver is a learner.
 Additionally, a properly qualified supervisor can provide valuable guidance and feedback, helping you become a better driver.

 All passengers must wear seatbelts, and appropriate child car seats must be used if carrying children.
 It’s important to manage the in-car environment carefully to maintain focus on your driving practice.
 Additionally, consider the potential impact of having multiple passengers on your concentration and ability to respond to driving situations.
 Reducing the number of passengers can help you stay focused and improve your driving skills more effectively.